Exeter School: Academic standards

-Whilst this allocation is primarily for pastoral care within the school it also allows an Inter House sports programme to run throughout the year in a wide range of sports for pupils of all ages.

 Fees

 As of September 2019, the day fees are £4,175 per term for the Junior School (including lunch) and £4,675 per term for the senior school.
 In September 2016, Exeter School launched eight free places in the Senior School and Sixth Form, as a result of donations and legacies from former pupils, in addition to ongoing grants from a local charity.